Backgammonian/Machine-Learning-Tasks/LSTM/README.md

 # IMDb reviews classification using LSTM (Keras)

-This is an educational project of natural language classification based on IMDb reviews dataset.
+This is an educational project of natural language classification.\
+It utilizes the IMDb reviews dataset.\
+Main reason of using LSTM layers instead of fully-connected layers is the ability of LSTM to process sequences of data.
+It means that LSTM is capable of learning from relative positions of words and their role in the text.

 Key features of the project:
 * Dataset lookup